Omar Salim: Career

-He won the gold medal at the 2021 European Taekwondo Championships men's 54 kgs.
+He won the gold medal at the 2021 European Taekwondo Championships men's 54 kg.
 A month later, he qualified to the 2020 Summer Olympics through the 2021 European Taekwondo Olympic Qualification Tournament.
 At the Taekwondo event of the Tokyo Olympics he was not able to go beyond the preliminary round.

 Personal life

-He was born to a Tanzanian father and a Hungarian mother.
-The youngest son of former Olympic, world and european champion Gergely Salim.
-His uncle Joseph Salim, was also a 6-time European medalist.
+He is the youngest son of former Olympic, world and European champion Gergely Salim.
+He is of Tanzanian and Hungarian descent through his father.
+His uncle József Salim, was also a 6-time European medalist for Hungary.
 His brother and training partner, Shariff Salim, was Pan American Junior champion in 2019, alongside him.

 One of his main supporters and sponsors is Swedish footballer Zlatan Ibrahimović, as he used to train with master Gergely Salim at his dojang Salim's Taekwondo Center in Los Angeles.
 Zlatan played for LA Galaxy from 2018 to 2019 and was always passionate about taekwondo.